-Do not let me remain a thrush too long,
+Do not let me be a bird too long,

-and such transitions beyond the ken of men.
+and causes pain beyond the ken of men.

 But to soar into the heights of light,